Yandex Cloud

 BucketBucket

-A bucket is a container used to store objects.
+A bucket is a container for storing objects.
 To create a bucket, follow this guide.

 Manifest example: